Gigi Hadid Follows In Kendall Jenner’s Footsteps With This New Photo Shoot

 What are your thoughts on supermodels like Gigi Hadid and Kendall Jenner becoming photographers?
 Sound off below in the comments section.

-[Featured image by Vittorio Zunino Celotto/Getty Images]
+[Featured Image by Vittorio Zunino Celotto/Getty Images]